New and Continuing F-1 Students

 A $200 SEVIS fee is required of all international students, including citizens of Canada.
 You may pay this required fee online at: https://www.fmjfee.com/i901fee/index.jsp.
 Once you pay the SEVIS fee, you will receive a receipt which must be presented at the American Consulate as you apply for a student visa (citizens of Canada must present the SEVIS receipt at the border).
 [Back to top]

-(not applicable to Canadian citizens) [Back to top]
+(not applicable to citizens of Bahamas, Bermuda and Canada) [Back to top]

 Step 1 - Request an Interview.